texjporg/ptex-texmf/README.md

 ## License

-The bundle may be modified or distributed under the terms of the 3-clause BSD license (see LICENSE).
+The bundle may be distributed and/or modified under the terms of the 3-clause BSD license (see LICENSE).

 Copyright (c) 2010 ASCII MEDIA WORKS